Angel-Leon15/Angel-Leon15/README.md

 # About Me

 ## Academic Pursuits
-- Currently pursuing a Bachelor's degree in Mathematics with a minor in Computer Science at [University of Houston-Downtown].
+- Currently pursuing a Bachelor's degree in Mathematics with a minor in Computer Science at University of Houston-Downtown.
-- Expected to graduate on: [May, 2025].
+- Expected to graduate on: May, 2025.

 ## Interests and Career Aspirations